Fur Industry in Hong Kong

 - Hong Kong, claiming the world’s third largest fur clothing exporter, is one of the world's major sources of quality fur garments and accessories.
 The majority of Hong Kong's furriers have set up production facilities on the Chinese mainland amid higher production costs in Hong Kong.
 Still, many major sub-sectors of the fur industry, particularly sales and distribution remain in Hong Kong.

-- Hong Kong’s fur clothing exports slid by 11% in the first five months of 2017, after a 34% decrease in 2016.
-Re-exports, accounting for nearly all fur clothing exports from Hong Kong, fell by 11% during January-May 2017, whereas domestic exports fell by 95%.
+- Hong Kong’s fur clothing exports increased by 3% in the first five months of 2018, after a 7% growth in 2017.
+Re-exports, accounting for nearly all fur clothing exports from Hong Kong, also rose by 3% during January-May 2018, whereas domestic exports soared by 477%, albeit from a low base.

 On the back of higher production costs and stringent environmental regulations in Hong Kong, most of Hong Kong's furriers have set up offshore production facilities on the Chinese mainland, leading to a decline in the number of manufacturing establishments in Hong Kong.
 While there is insignificant presence of manufacturing establishments, fur traders remain very active in Hong Kong, specialising in trade-related services such as sales and marketing, quality control, logistic arrangement and fur design.